AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 The Fluoride Gravity team is focused on modifying and testing the new gravity powered fluoride removal apparatus.
 The goal is to make it easy to adjust and control key variables such as flowrate, PACl concentration, fluoride concentration, and sedimentation tank geometry.

-The objectives for the 2018 Fall Fluoride Gravity team are improve the gravity powered system by making it as compact and easy to operate as possible for field testing and laboratory work.
+The objectives for the 2018 Fall Fluoride Gravity team are to improve the gravity-powered system by making it as compact and easy to operate as possible for field testing and laboratory work.
 Fluoride removal efficiency of the gravity powered system should also be matched to that of the automated system.
-The team also aim create a fabrication and operation manual of the gravity apparatus for easy operation and future reference.
-4. Increase our general understanding of the mechanisms involved in fluoride removal through literature review.
+The team also aims to create a fabrication and operation manual of the gravity apparatus for easy operation and future reference.
+Furthermore, the team hopes to gain a general understanding of the mechanisms involved in fluoride removal through literature review and experimentation.

 ## Literature Review

-###Interactions Between Fluoride, Natural Organic Matter (NOM), and Polyaluminum Chloride (PACl)
+### Interactions Between Fluoride, Natural Organic Matter (NOM), and Polyaluminum Chloride (PACl)

 The dynamic interactions between fluoride, Natural Organic Matter (NOM), and the aluminum based coagulants used in traditional drinking water treatment processes are important to consider when treating water sources containing significant amounts of NOM and fluoride.
-While many of the sources of water in India come from wells and therefore the NOM content is generally low, interactions between these three types particles are have not been vastly studied.
+While many of the sources of water in India come from wells, and therefore the NOM content is generally low, interactions between these three types particles are have not been vastly studied.
 The presence of fluoride reduced the capacity of water treatment systems to remove other contaminants such as turbidity and NOM due to fluoride's capacity to inhibit aluminum hydroxide precipitation [(Herrboldt, 2016)]((https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1)).
-In the presence of fluoride, aluminium precipitates become smaller in size compared to precipitates created in fluoride free solutions.
+In the presence of fluoride, aluminum precipitates become smaller in size compared to precipitates created in fluoride-free solutions.
 Water with fluoride produced more particles with diameters smaller than 10&mu;m than tests without fluoride.
-These suggest that removal of fluoride is more than just particulate matter due to the difficulty of settling and filtering of smaller particles in the sedimentation and filtration of water treatment.
+These results suggest that removal of fluoride is more than just particulate matter due to the difficulty of settling and filtering of smaller particles in the sedimentation and filtration of water treatment.
 Tests with both NOM and fluoride also showed similar effects with smaller floc sizes, adding to the difficulty of treatment.

-###Effect of pH on Fluoride removal
+### Effect of pH on Fluoride removal
 The difficulty of fluoride removal also lies in the environmental factor.
-At a pH value below 5, nearly all the fluoride present in fluoride and aluminum based coagulant solution are in the form of a fluoro-aluminum complexation (Gong et al. 2012).
+At a pH value below 5, nearly all the fluoride present in fluoride and aluminum based coagulant solution are in the form of a fluoro-aluminum complexation (Gong et al. 2012 in [(Herrboldt, 2016)]((https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1)).
 Such complexation is soluble in water and cannot be removed by coagulation which therefore makes fluoride removal by traditional methods at pH values below 5 unlikely.
 However, at pH values greater than 8 nearly all fluoride exists freely as fluoride ion, allowing the formation of flocs to occur.
 While parameters, such as pH can be carefully controlled in the lab, it varies can vary depending on local geology and other chemical factors out in the field.
 Further research about the expected chemistry of groundwater in regions like India would help the team's overall understanding.
 For example, if pH is rarely observed to be 5 in groundwater then the effect of pH would also be minimal.
 However, not enough research have been done to make such assumptions, and the critical pH transition points are also not fully understood yet.
 Fluoride removal was observed to occur best in a coagulation treatment process when the molar ratio between hydroxide and fluoride was greater than 2.4 [OH<sup>-</sup>]:[F<sup>-</sup>] (Hu et al., 2005).
 More research should be done to find other critical pH values for effective fluoride removal with aluminum based coagulants.

 ##Formation of Fluoro-aluminium Complexation
-Tthe formation of fluoro-aluminum complexation is also responsible for an observed increase in residual aluminum concentration (Herboldt, 2016).
-Formation of aluminum hydroxide is negatively affected by the presence of fluoro-aluminum which disallows the formation of larger diameter particles which in return reduces a system's capacity to remove both fluoride and residual aluminum.
+Tthe formation of fluoro-aluminum complexation is also responsible for an observed increase in residual aluminum concentration [(Herrboldt, 2016)]((https://repositories.lib.utexas.edu/bitstream/handle/2152/39194/HERRBOLDT-THESIS-2016.pdf?sequence=1)).
+Formation of aluminum hydroxide is negatively affected by the presence of fluoro-aluminum which prevents the formation of larger diameter particles which in return reduces a system's capacity to remove both fluoride and residual aluminum.
 When comparing experiments that contained aluminum coagulant and NOM mixtures with aluminum coagulant and fluoride mixtures, both of which contained aluminum concentration of 8.0 $\mathrm{\frac{mg}{L}}$, the amount of residual aluminum was found to be 0.058$\mathrm{\frac{mg}{L}}$ and 0.244$\mathrm{\frac{mg}{L}}$ respectively.
 Thus, residual aluminum concentration increased by nearly an order of magnitude when fluoride was present.
 This shows that unintended residual aluminum release in the effluent water supply from systems can be a concern.

-###Collection and Analysis of Fluroide Samples
+###Collection and Analysis of Fluoride Samples

 There are three main critical interferences that can impact the accuracy of the Ion-Selective Electrode (ISE) fluoride probe.
 The first is the presence of polyvalent cations such as Fe<sup>+3</sup> and Al<sup>+3</sup> which form complexes with F<sup>-</sup>.
 ISE fluoride probes can only detect solubilized fluoride and therefor would give inaccurate fluoride readings when in the presence of Fe<sup>+3</sup> and Al<sup>+3</sup> as is the case when Polyaluminum Chloride (PACl) coagulant is added to our experiments.
 As a remedy for this interference, Total Ionic Strength Adjuster Buffer (TISAB) solution is added to samples to solubilize the fluoride in the sample.
 The use of TISAB is also critical in remedying a second source of interference which is pH.
 TISAB solution is a buffer that keeps the sample at a constant pH of about 5-5.5 to avoid ISE probe interference from hydroxide at high pH and bifluoride formation, undetectable to ISE probe, at lower pH.
 Lastly, the temperature of the samples can also be a significant source of error in fluoride measurements.
-In order to collect accurate data, samples should not deviate more than $\pm 1^\circ$C from those used to create the standard curve or from each other.
+In order to collect accurate data, samples should not deviate more than $\pm 1^\circ$C from those used to create the standard curve or from each other ([EPA Method 9214](https://www.epa.gov/sites/production/files/2015-12/documents/9214.pdf)).

-Quality control measures that should be taken into consideration, such as the use of containers.
-The first is the highly recommended use of polyethylene plastic over glassware as fluoride can be absorbed by glass and result in inaccurate readings.
+Several quality control measures should be taken into consideration, such as the use of containers.
+The first is the highly recommended use of polyethylene plastic over glassware as fluoride can adsorb to glass, which may result in inaccurate readings.
 Another quality control measure is the use of an Initial Calibration Verification (ICV) standard and a Continuing Calibration Verification (CCV) standard.
 These would consist of a solution of known fluoride concentration within the mean expected fluoride concentration that is being tested.
 The ICV would be utilized as a way to test the accuracy of the calibration curve prior to the analysis of unknown samples.
 Similarly, The CCV would be use after every 10 samples as a way to check that the fluoride probe has not drifted significantly from the standard curve.
 Both ICV and CCV controls should be within 10% of their known values.
 A final quality control measure that is suggested is the use of a blank after each ICV and CCV.
 The control blank would contain 1 part water and 1 part TISAB to ensure that the fluoride probe was not contaminated in some way with residual fluoride.
 These are methods that would surely enhance the accuracy of the teams data.

-#### Future literature Review
+#### Future Literature Review

-We will be looking into dehalococcoides [Italicize this] which are bacteria that can break down fluoride.
-This topic is important for dealing with the residual fluoride that is removed from the waste line of the sedimentation tanks.
-A question that has come up often while presenting our work to people is what happens to the fluoride once it has been removed from the water.
-We seek to find an answer to that question.
+We will be looking into how to dispose of fluoride waste that exits the reactor at the waste line.
+This question  has come up often while presenting our research.

 ## Previous Work